olezim/writeups/tryhackme/wgelctf/readme.md

 jessie@CorpOne:~$
 ```

-- wget can be used as root
+- wget can be used as root -> we can transfer the flag file to our attacker-machine

 SSH-shell:
 ```